mcmah309/containeryard/README.md

 independent: true
 ```
 All of the above settings are optional

+`requires` lists module files that must be included earlier in every output that uses the declaring module.
+Paths are resolved relative to the module file, and modules are matched by their source path rather than their `yard.yaml` input alias.
+For remote modules, the required module must come from the same repository and commit.

 `yard.yaml` provides the values for `args:` declared in a this block.
 e.g.